marcuszou/lemp-postgres/README.md

 ## Future Implementation: local SSL

-* There are default passwords for MariaDB's `root` user and `zenusr` user specified in `docker/docker-compose.yml` or `./db/env/mysql.env`.
+* There are default passwords for PostgreSQL's user `zenusr` user specified in `docker/docker-compose.yml` or `./db/env/pgsql.env`.
-* You are strongly recommended to edit this `./db/env/mysql.env` to replace the passwords as needed.
+* You are strongly recommended to edit this `./db/env/pgsql.env` to replace the passwords as needed.

-* This docker configuration has not been security consolidated (with ssl).
+* This docker configuration has not been security consolidated (with SSL).
 Expose it to public networks at your own risk!
-* If you place the containers in the Cloud Service Providers (AWS, GCP, Azure, Digital Ocean, etc.), the SSL question will be taken care by them automatically.
+* If you place the containers in the Cloud Service Providers (AWS, GCP, Azure, Digital Ocean, etc.) or a Home NAS, the SSL issue will be taken care by them automatically.
-* If you place them in a home NAS, you could manage the SSL with Nginx Proxy Manager via Let's Encrypt service.